rixx/ramble/_posts/2020-07-07-tests-and-gifts.md

 date: '2020-07-07'
 layout: post
 summary: ''
-title: Failure: tests and gifts
+title: 'Failure: tests and gifts'
 ---

 I wrote most this post on 2020-06-27, and then avoided reading it and thinking about it for the next ten days.